 Synthesis of MUV-11.
-H4bdha (70.6 mg; 0.36 mmol) was suspended in a mixture of 7.2 mL of N,N-dimethylformamide and 2.1 mL of AcOH in a 25 mL Schott bottle.
-Subsequently, 72 μ mol of the titanium precursor was added to the suspension.
-The bottle was sealed and heated in an oven at 120 °C for 48 h.
-After cooling to room temperature, this results in the formation of hexagonal orange crystals that were isolated by filtration and rinsed with 45 mL of DMF (3 × 15 mL) and 45 mL of acetone (3 × 15 mL).
+H_4 bdha (70.6 mg; 0.36 mmol) was suspended in a mixture of 7.2 mL of N,N-dimethyl-formamide and 2.1 mL of AcOH in a 25 mL Schott bottle.
+Subsequently, 72 μmol of the titanium precursor were added to the suspension.
+The bottle was sealed and heated in an oven at 120 °C for 48 hours.
+After cooling down to room temperature, this results in the formation of hexagonal orange crystals that were isolated by filtration and rinsed with 45 mL of DMF (3x15 mL) and 45 mL of acetone (3x15 mL).
 The product was dried at room temperature.

-Photoelectrochemical Measurements.
-Experiments were performed in a three-electrode glass cell with a quartz window containing an aqueous solution of 0.5 M. MUV-11 powder suspensions were deposited by drop casting on indium tin oxide (ITO) cover glasses and used as working electrode.
+Photoelectrochemical measurements.
+Experiments were performed in a three-electrode glass cell with a quartz window containing an aqueous solution of 0.5M.
+MUV-11 powders suspensions were deposited by drop casting on ITO cover glasses and used as working electrode.
 The counter electrode was a platinum wire, and the reference one was an Ag/AgCl electrode.
-Voltage, current density (at dark and under illumination), and electrochemical impedance spectroscopy were measured with a potentiostat-galvanostat PGSTAT204 provided with an integrated impedance module FRAII (10 mV of modulation amplitude is used at 400 Hz).
-A solar simulator (LOT LSH302 Xe lamp and an LSZ389 AM1.5 global filter) was used as a light source.
+Voltage, current density (at dark and under illumination) and electrochemical impedance spectroscopy were measured with a potentiostat-galvanostat PGSTAT204 provided with an integrated impedance module FRAII (10 mV of modulation amplitude is used at 400Hz).
+A solar Simulator (LOT LSH302 Xe lamp and a LSZ389 AM1.5 Global filter) was used as a light source.

-Photocatalytic Experiments.
-The photocatalytic activity of MUV-11 for H_2 evolution was performed by irradiating a dispersion of 1 mg/mL of the MOF in H_2O :MeOH solutions (4:1 v/v%) in sealed vessels, purged with Ar.
-As-made MUV-11 was activated under vacuum before purging with N_2 .
-Pt was added in the dark as an aqueous solution of H_2PtCl_6 (1 wt %) before purging for in situ photodeposition upon illumination.
+Photocatalytic experiments.
+The photocatalytic activity of MUV-11 for H2 evolution was performed by irradiating a dispersion of 1 mg/ml of the MOF in H2O:MeOH solutions (4:1 v/v%) in sealed vessels, purged with Ar.
+Asmade MUV-11 was activated in vacuum before purging with N2, in some cases 1% wt.
+Pt was photodeposited in the solution.
 The suspension was kept under constant stirring and irradiated with a solar simulator (253 W) at room temperature.
 The formation of gases in the liquid phase was detected with a PerkinElmer (Clarus 580GC) gas chromatograph equipped with a TCD detector.

-Computational Details.
-All calculations were performed with periodic density functional theory by using the Vienna ab Initio Simulation Package.^{46,47} For the geometry optimizations, we used the generalized gradient approximation with the Perdew-Burke-Ernzerhof functional48 and including van der Waals corrections via the DFT-D3 method of Grimme.^{49,50} The kinetic energy cutoff for the plane-wave basis set expansion was chosen as 500 eV, and Γ -points were used for integrations in the reciprocal space, due to the large size of the unit cell of the direct lattice.
-Finally, the total DOS and the electronic band structure of the crystalline solids were calculated by using the screened hybrid functional of Heyd, Scuseria, and Ernzerhof (HSE06).51 The electron energies were aligned to the vacuum level using a procedure reported by Butler and co-workers.52
+Computational details.
+All calculations were performed with periodic density functional theory by using the Vienna ab initio Simulation package (VASP).43,44 For the geometry optimizations, we used the generalized gradient approximation (GGA) with the Perdew-Burke-Ernzerhof (PBE) functional,45 and including van der Waals (vdW) corrections via the DFT-D3 method of Grimme.^{46,47} The kinetic energy cut-off for the plane-wave basis set expansion was chosen as 500 eV, and a Γ -points were used for integrations in the reciprocal space, due to the large size of the unit cell of the direct lattice.
+Finally, the total density of states (DOS) and the electronic band structure of the crystalline solids were calculated by using the screened hybrid functional of Heyd, Scuseria and Ernzerhof (HSE06).48 The electron energies were aligned to the vacuum level using a procedure reported by Butler and co-workers.49